yunfan/punyforth/README.md

 $ flash com3
 ```

 At first we select the modules to be installed using the *modules.py* python script.
-Then we'll install both Punyforth and the selected modules (this time only the core library) to the ESP8266 using the *flash* script.
+Then we install both Punyforth and the selected modules (this time only the core library) to the ESP8266 using the *flash* script.

 Open a serial terminal on port COM3 then type: